-Cause Solution Wrong memory modules were used in the upgrade or memory modules were installed in the wrong location.
-Review the documentation that came with the system to determine if you are using the correct memory modules and to verify the proper installation.
+Cause Sol ution Wrong memory modules were used in the upgrade or memory modules were installed in the wrong location.
+1. Review the documentation that came with the system to determine if you are using the correct memory modules and to verify the proper installation.
 NOTE: DIMM1 or XMM1 must always be installed.
-O all computers except the USDT, DIMM1 must be installed before DIMM2, and DIMM3 must be installed before DIMM4.
-Observe the beeps and LED lights on the front of the computer.
-Beeps and flashing LEDs are codes for specifi problems. ic If you still cannot resolve the issue, contact Customer Support.
+DIMM1 must be installed before DIMM2, and DIMM3 must be installed before DIMM4.
+2. Observe the beeps and LED lights on the front of the computer.
+Beeps and flashing LEDs are codes for specific problems.
+3. If you still cannot resolve the issue, contact Customer Support.